mariaarnesson/battleship_game_project3/README.md

 # User Experience (UX)
 ## User Stories:
+- as a user I want to be welcomed by a start screen with name of the game.
 - as a user i want the computer to create boards with ships hidden for me.

 - as a user I want the board to be visible to me so I can see which ships are hits and which are misses.